pgdogdev/docs/docs/features/sharding/resharding/schema.md

 ### `pg_dump` version

 PgDog is using `pg_dump` under the hood to export schema definitions.
-Postgres requires the version of `pg_dump` and the server to be identical.
+Postgres requires the version of `pg_dump` and the Postgres server to be identical.
 Our [Docker image](../../../installation.md) comes with `pg_dump` for PostgreSQL 16, but your database server may run a different version.

 Before proceeding, make sure to install the correct version of `pg_dump` for your source database.
 If you have multiple versions of `pg_dump` installed on the same host, you can specify the path to the right one in `pgdog.toml`: